If you’re having trouble logging in because you have a new phone number, please visit New Phone Number.

-Why do I need to confirm my identity on sign-in?
+Why do I need to authenticate who I am on sign-in?

-When you sign in from a device we don’t recognize as yours, a code is sent to the phone number registered with your Venmo account.
-Entering this code correctly confirms your identity.
+When you sign in, we may send a code to the phone number registered with your Venmo account.
+Entering this code correctly provides an extra layer of authentication.

 Never share this code with anyone else.
 Venmo will never ask you to provide your six-digit code on a phone call, text message, email, or chat.
 Venmo will never ask you to send us money on another payment platform.
 If someone requests your six-digit code, it’s probably a scam.

 If you have a bank or card linked to your Venmo account, you may be able to complete authentication by verifying your financial information.
 If this option is available to you, follow the prompts in the app by tapping "Other options to confirm your identity…." (this backup option is not available for all users).

 After successfully signing in, you may grant Venmo permission to remember the device by tapping "Remember Device".
 When you sign in on that device in the future, you may not need a code to confirm your identity.